Academic Program and Graduation Requirements

-- Two lower-level courses designated as Writing Intensive (WI)—see below.
-Should be taken as soon as possible after passing ENG 125, which is a prerequisite for all lower-level WI courses: both should be completed by end of sophomore year.
+- Two lower-level courses designated as Writing Intensive (WI)--see below.
+Should be taken as soon as possible after passing ENG 125 and/or ENG 126, which is a prerequisite for all lower-level WI courses: both should be completed by end of sophomore year.

-Students should plan their academic program to ensure that they are taking courses in the order described, and that they will meet these requirements by graduation.
+Students should meet with an academic advisor to plan their academic program to ensure that they are taking courses in the order described, and that they will meet these requirements by graduation.

-ENG 125 is a first-year composition course required of all entering students.
+ENG 125 and 126 are first-year composition courses required of all entering students.
 For more information see the description under the English Department courses, or consult the English Department Website.